animeshmanna98/animeshmanna98/README.md

 I'm a passionate Symlink developer with a knack for creating efficient and reliable solutions.
 I love exploring new technologies and contributing to open-source projects.

 ## 🚀 About Me
-- 🔭 I’m currently working on React Native Project
+- 🔭 I’m currently working as a Senior Full-Stack Developer
-- 🌱 I’m learning more about python
+- 🌱 I’m learning more about big data analytics

 ## 🛠️ Technologies & Tools
 - Skills :wordpress,php,laravel,codeingniter,react,angular,vue,nodejs,nextjs and react native